 Family Responsibility Discrimination

 Federal law does not prohibit caregiver discrimination – also called family responsibilities discrimination – outright.
 However, existing federal laws do provide protections to caregiver employees.
-The Americans With Disabilities Act provides protections against discrimination for those associated with disabled persons.
+The Americans with Disabilities Act provides protection against discrimination for those associated with disabled persons.
 The Family Medical Leave Act provides for unpaid leave for up to 12 weeks per year to care for family members with serious health conditions.
-The Civil Rights Act prohibits workplace discrimination based upon gender, such as discriminating against women based on stereotypes of women as primary caregivers for their children.
+The Civil Rights Act prohibits workplace discrimination based on gender, such as discriminating against women based on stereotypes of women as primary caregivers for their children.

 In addition, the Equal Employment Opportunity Commission (EEOC) has issued guidance to employers regarding family responsibility discrimination.
 The EEOC suggests that employers develop policies that discuss stereotypes regarding caregivers and give examples of discriminatory conduct.
 Significant other guidance and best practices are identified by the EEOC, including promoting flexible workplace schedules, recruiting employees with caregiving responsibilities, and providing reasonable leave for employees to give care to family members.